-Our positive behaviour policy and Anti Bullying policies address bullying and harassment and ensure that pupils understand about kindness, respect and empathy, to prevent discrimination.
+Our positive behaviour policy and Anti Bullying polices address bullying and harassment and ensure that pupils understand about kindness, respect and empathy, to prevent discrimination.
 As part of our Positive Behaviour Policy, positive strategies are key to resolving issues between pupils.

 Exclusions, albeit rare, are monitored for any evidence of over-representation of particular groups or bias that might influence the cause of the exclusion or its duration.
-We take action promptly to address concerns i.e. meeting parents, developing interventions, referrals to our Multi Agency Specialists know as the "Front Door"
+We take action promptly to address concerns i.e. meeting parents, developing interventions, referrals to our Multi Agency Specialist Hubs (MASH).